Special Investigation Service: History

 With growing awareness of corruption in 1990s and several scandals (most notable of them was linked to the Prime Minister Adolfas Šleževičius), the Homeland Union won 1996 Lithuanian parliamentary election.
 The newly formed Lithuanian government, led by Gediminas Vagnorius, decided in 1997 to establish a separate organization for addressing the problem.
 It was done by government's decree.

-Main task of the STT was detection and detention of corrupt and abusive of power officials (civil servants, judges and so).
+The main task of the STT was detection and detention of corrupt officials (civil servants, judges and such).

 The STT was accordingly established and for its first several years was overseen by the Ministry of the Interior.
 In May 2000, it came under the direct oversight of the President and Seimas.

 Since 2008, the STT started bills' review.